carlydacosta/incommon/readme.md

 ### Demonstrate my understanding of the following technologies after just 5 weeks of study:
 * Integrating an API
-* Using persistent and persistent & non-persistent storage to maximize performance
+* Using persistent & non-persistent storage to maximize performance
-* Web framework
+* Web frameworks
-* Templating language
+* Templating languages
 * Javascript's jQuery and AJAX libraries
-* Front-end framework
+* Front-end frameworks

 ## Stack